How To Request a Copy of Your Credit Report

 Credit Report Samples — what do they look like?

-If you want to know what a credit report looks like and what it contains, you can visit the Financial Consumer Agency of Canada's publication entitled Understanding Your Credit Report and Credit Score for detailed information.
+If you want to know what a credit report looks like and what it contains, you can visit Credit reports and scores for more detailed information.

 Coordinates for each credit reporting agency